Francisco Mejía Player Props: Rays vs. Nationals

 - Mejia hit .242 with 22 doubles, six home runs and seven walks.

-- Mejia drove in a run in 20.2% of his 94 games last year, with more than one RBI in 8.5% of them (eight).
-He drove in three or more runs in four games.
+- Mejia drove in a run in 20.2% of his games last year (19 of 94), with more than one RBI in eight of those games (8.5%).
+He had three or more RBIs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.